This post may contain affiliate links. Please read our disclosure policy.

 - Simmer for 20 minutes, or until vegetables are cooked to your desired tenderness.

-- Serve warm, garnished with GREEN ONION tops and (optional) CILANTRO, THAI BASIL, and LIME.
+- Serve warm, garnished with GREEN ONION tops.
+Add CILANTRO, THAI BASIL, and LIME for next level flavor!

 - To store, cool completely and refrigerate in an airtight container up to 5 days or up to 90 days in the freezer (or longer if vacuum sealed).